 You may already know that 'Midsomer Murders' is filmed in Bucks but did you know that many other films and shows have been filmed here too?
-'The Vicar of Dibley', 'Killing Eve', 'James Bond', 'Chitty Chitty Bang Bang' and 'The Crown' to name but a few.
+The latest 'Cinderella', 'The Vicar of Dibley', 'Killing Eve', 'James Bond', 'Chitty Chitty Bang Bang' and 'The Crown' to name but a few.

 Midsomer Murders Tours

 The quintessential English villages and towns of Bucks, such as Long Crendon, Turville and Marlow, have all offered gorgeous backdrops to Midsomer Murders for many years.
 In fact the popularity for visiting these locations has led to a number of Midsomer tours being made available, some guided and some self-guided.

 Based at Pinewood Studios, the James Bond franchise uses the gorgeous Bucks countryside as a location when it's not jetsetting round the globe.
 Did you know that Stoke Park played host to the epic golfing duel in 'Goldfinger' and was also featured in 'Bridget Jones' Diary'?
 Other blockbusters such as 'Star Wars' and the 'Marvel' series have also been filmed there and soon you'll hopefully be able to visit Pinewood too.
 A planning application for Screen Hub UK has been submitted which would include a new multimillion pound visitor attraction with film-inspired experiences, a hub for screen skills and training to further support the UK's production industry.
 Nearby Black Park has also featured in Bond movies as well as 'Harry Potter', 'Lara Croft Tomb Raider' and 'The Phantom of the Opera'.